ADME, Molecular Targets, Docking, and Dynamic Simulation Studies of Phytoconstituents of Cymbopogon citratus (DC.)

 Abstract

-Cymbopogon citratus (DC) Stapf., is utilized in both culinary and medicinal contexts, wherein its extracts demonstrate a range of therapeutic properties, including antidiabetic, antioxidant, and anti-inflammatory activities.
+Cymbopogon citratus (DC) Stapf. is utilized in both culinary and medicinal contexts, wherein its extracts demonstrate a range of therapeutic properties, including antidiabetic, antioxidant, and anti-inflammatory activities.
 This investigation aimed to computationally analyze phytochemicals of C. citratus, evaluating their pharmacokinetics and binding dynamics.
 The findings revealed a combination of high and low gastrointestinal absorption (GIA) for C. citratus (DC.) phytochemicals, with some exhibiting permeability across the blood-brain barrier (BBB).
-Xanthine dehydrogenase/oxidase (XDH) emerged as the primary human molecular target of C. citratus phytocompounds, while XDH and Matrix metalloproteinase-9 (MMP9) have central connectivity in the protein interaction network.
-Orientin has best binding affinity with XDH (-9.083 kcal.mol-1) and MMP9 (-9.051 kcal.mol-1).
-Molecular dynamic (MD) simulations indicated the favorable stability and interactions of XDH with Orientin and Quercetin, respectively.
-In summary, this investigation underscores the potential of twenty-six (26) in C. citratus extract to combating cancer and neurodegenerative diseases through mechanisms targeting XDH and MMP9.
+Xanthine dehydrogenase/oxidase (XDH) emerged as the primary human molecular target of C. citratus phytocompounds, while XDH and matrix metalloproteinase-9 (MMP9) have central connectivity in the protein interaction network.
+Orientin has best binding affinity with XDH (−9.083 kcal.mol−1) and MMP9 (−9.051 kcal.mol−1).
+Molecular dynamic simulations indicated the favorable stability and interactions of XDH with orientin and quercetin, respectively.
+In summary, this investigation underscores the potential of twenty-six (26) phytochemicals in C. citratus extract to combat cancer and neurodegenerative diseases through mechanisms targeting XDH and MMP9.

 Received: 27 February 2024 | Revised: 31 May 2024 | Accepted: 14 June 2024